 Before taking cetirizine

-To make sure this is the right treatment for you, before you start taking cetirizine it is important that you discuss the treatment with a doctor or pharmacist if:
+To make sure that this is the right treatment for you (or your child), before you (or they) start taking cetirizine it is important that you discuss the treatment with a doctor or pharmacist if:

 - You are pregnant, trying for a baby or breast-feeding.

-- You have porphyria (this is a rare inherited blood disorder).
+- You/they have a rare inherited blood disorder called porphyria.

-- You are taking or using any other medicines.
-This includes any medicines you are taking which are available to buy without a prescription, such as herbal and complementary medicines.
+- You/they are taking or using any other medicines.
+This includes any medicines being taken which are available to buy without a prescription, as well as herbal and complementary medicines.

-- You have ever had an allergic reaction to another antihistamine, or to any other medicine.
+- You/they have ever had an allergic reaction to another antihistamine, or to any other medicine.

 How to take cetirizine

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about cetirizine and a full list of side-effects which you may experience from taking it.
+- Before starting the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about cetirizine, and it will also provide you with a full list of side-effects which could be experienced from taking it.

 - Recommended doses of cetirizine are:

-- For adults and children over 12 years: 10 mg taken once a day.
+- For adults and for children aged over 12 years: 10 mg taken once a day.

-- For children 6-12 years of age: 5 mg taken twice daily.
+- For children aged 6-11 years: 5 mg taken twice daily.

 - If you are giving cetirizine liquid medicine to a child, make sure you follow the dosing instructions on the bottle carefully so that you measure out the correct dose for the age of your child.

-- You can take cetirizine before or after meals.
+- You can take cetirizine either with or without food.
 Some people find it helps to swallow the tablets or capsules with a drink of water.

 - If you forget to take a dose, don't worry, just take the next dose when it is needed and then continue as before.
 Do not take two doses together to make up for a forgotten dose.